STE4LPH/SHOULXING/README.md

 Who doesn't like free things !!!

-This script is designed to change game data, it was inspired from the creation of SKDE Editor
+This script is designed to change game data, it was inspired from the creation of SKDE

 discord community -> https://discord.gg/mwHgFXp